what-ethernet-cable-to-buy

 So let’s go over all the different types of ethernet cables you may come across, from Cat5 all the way through Cat7 and beyond.

-The Different types of cables
+The Different Types of Cat Cables

 cat-6-cable-label